Registered Respiratory Therapy Program Brochure

 Application Status

-The status of applications will be posted on the website on the Respiratory Therapy page under Application StatusApplicants will be notified approximately EIGHT (8)- TEN (10) weeks after the closing date by their student assigned email with one of the following responses:
+The status of applications will be posted on the website on the Respiratory Therapy page under Application StatusApplicants will be notified approximately EIGHT (8)- TEN (10) weeks after the application deadline by their student assigned email with one of the following responses:

 Eligibility